Thursday, 31 July 2025

 In the 1980's the dials assumed a glossy sunburst effect.
 While these are striking, they don't age well.
 The dial tends to age and given rise to the Tropical Dial.
 However, the great thing is that some of the dial aged nicely.

-Despite the similar look, the gold version is heavier..
+Despite the similar look, the gold version is much heavier..

 The rare no crown guard Rolex 1675 in 18k gold, Root beer bezl and nipple dial plus applied crown, using 1530 movement, Plexiglass instead of Sapphire crystal